ebingrav/avwiki/Explosive_Arrows.md

 currently no help file for Explosive Stones but they work the same as the arrows except in slings instead of bows.
-The exhaustion is one hour of logged on time (although it does not list in the [affects command](Affects "wikilink") and you are not notified when it is exhausted).
+The exhaustion is one hour of logged on time (although it does not list in the [affects command](Affects.md "wikilink") and you are not notified when it is exhausted).
 It is also important to have *config -savespell* when getting rid of this invisible exhaust.